 What it does: Lark brightens your images and intensifies all your colors, with the exception of red.

-What it does: Reyes is a relatively new addition to Instagram’s vintage filters.
-The filter desaturates your image, brightens it up, and gives it an old-time feel.
+What it does: Reyes desaturates your image, brightens it up, and gives it an old-timey feel.

-What it does: Juno is another filter which intensifies colors, but this time, its brightening up your reds, yellows, and oranges.
+What it does: Juno is another filter which intensifies colors, brightening up your reds, yellows, and oranges.

 Use it for: Street photography really pops with Juno.
 The filter makes the grungy look grungier, and gives photos a rich, deep tone.

-What it does: This filter creates a yellow mask which desaturates most of the images colors.
+What it does: This filter creates a yellow mask which desaturates most of the colors in your image.

 Use it for: Slumber has a very fitting name as it really adds a dream-like quality to your photos.
 Use this filter if you want a combination of a vintage and romantic feel.
 This works particularly well with street photography and nature shots.

 Use it for: Crema appears to be popular with Instagram users for food shots, but in particular for their coffee shop shots.
-It also works really well with outdoor nature-scapes, whether green or blue, and city shots.
+It also works really well with outdoor nature-scapes, whether with a green or blue hue, and city shots.

 What it does: Ludwig is an intense filter.
 Warm colors are warmer, cool colors are darker, and shadows and highlights more pronounced.

-Use it for: Ludwig is a good filter for cityscapes, buildings, sunsets, and can even add an interesting effect to black and white photos.
+Use it for: Ludwig is a good filter for cityscapes, buildings, and sunsets, and it can even add an interesting effect to black and white photos.

 What it does: Aden is a low-contrast filter which softens your images, desaturating them slightly, and giving them a pastel effect.
 It also warms the cooler colors.

-Use if for: This filter works well with portraits as it also has a skin-smoothing effect.
+Use it for: This filter works well with portraits as it also has a skin-smoothing effect.
 Aden also works beautifully with fall images and photos with lens flare.